finger563/cbsat/doc/src/results.rst

 * Mitigation of anoumalous sending on sender side
 * Detection of anomalous sending on receiver side
 * Push back to sender middleware through out-of-band channel for anomaly detection on server side

+Have shown experimentally that, for example, a server side buffer size of 400000 bits, which would normally grow to 459424 bits because of excessive data pumps on the sender side, is kept to 393792 by utilizing this out-of-band channel and secure middleware.